Managing a Global Workforce

 Global employment law insights: Key updates & actions

 Keeping appraised of new legal developments and maintaining visibility of those on the horizon continues to be critical for those planning and managing a global workforce.
-Drawing on the significant experience and expertise of our teams of lawyers around the world assisting clients with all aspects of employment law, this Update provides an overview of some of the most significant legal developments that are shaping workforces.
+Drawing on the significant experience and expertise of our teams of lawyers around the world assisting clients with all aspects of employment law, this Update provides an overview of some of the most significant legal developments affecting employers globally and considers the practical implications for workforce strategy, compliance and workforce planning.

 diane gilhooley